kubeflow/community/proposals/new-project-join-process.md

-# KEP-748: Project Donation to Kubeflow
+# KEP-748: Expanding the Kubeflow Ecosystem with a New OSS Project

 ## Summary
 This KEP outlines how OSS projects can join the Kubeflow Ecosystem.